tazama-lf/docs/Knowledge-Articles/Setup-Verified-Commits-On-Github.md

 - Configure user to sign using the generated gpg key `git config user.signingkey gpg-key`

-- Declare key to be globally if you want to use the same key for every repository. `git config --global user.signingkey gpg-key`
+- Declare key to be global if you want to use the same key for every repository. `git config --global user.signingkey gpg-key`

 - Add the absolute path of gpg `git config --global gpg.program "C:\Program Files (x86)\GnuPG\bin\gpg.exe"`